furiousprd15/Flask-Web-App/README.md

 # Flask Webapp
- A simple CRUD blog postiung web application based on the Flask framework
+ A simple CRUD based blog posting web application based on the Flask framework